How Do You Negotiate a Contract Politely?

-When composing the counteroffer letter, it’s crucial to be courteous, precise, and succinct.
-The purpose of the negotiation process should be to reach an agreement that benefits all sides, therefore keep in mind that the counteroffer letter is not the last step.
+When composing the counteroffer letter, it’s essential to be courteous, precise, and concise.
+The purpose of the negotiation process should be to reach an agreement that benefits all sides; therefore, keep in mind that the counteroffer letter is not the last step.

 - Start with a polite introduction: Start the letter by addressing the applicant by name and expressing your joy at making the offer of employment.

 - Summarize the job offer: List the job title, responsibilities, and start date in a concise explanation of the offer of employment.

 - Compensation: Describe the compensation in detail, including the salary, any benefits, and any other kinds of cash payment.